Brittany

 our dogs' credentials in the Brittany community, as well as giving an

-their field & show records can give some indication of how they stack
+dogs in person, their field & show records can give some indication

-up against competition in different events and parts of the country.
-We
+of how they stack up against competition in different events and parts

-competition sets a higher standard for everyone, so we always look forward
+for everyone, so we always look forward to participating in some of the

 To learn more, visit: